 Why is the Fishing Spider Called the Fishing Spider?

-The dark fishing spider gets their moniker by how they hunt for food sources.
-Although adept at capturing insects when on land they are just as capable in water.
+The dark fishing spider gets their moniker from how they hunt for food sources.
+Although adept at capturing insects when on land, they are just as capable in water.
 The Fishing spider sinks beneath the water in pursuit of food.
 They use their back legs to anchor onto a sturdy surface.
 Stretching their front legs out over the surface of the water.